-If alternate PV system grounding configurations or GFDI methods are required, remove the ground bonding jumper wire from all FLEXmax 100 controllers.
-(See Figure 6.)
+If alternate PV system grounding configurations or GFDI methods are required, remove the ground bonding jumper wire from all FLEXmax 100 controllers (see Figure 5 on page 13).
 Do not remove the GFDI fuses from any controllers.
 Once the bonding wire has been removed, the external ground fault device can be installed according to its own instructions.